 The project area is used by white-tailed deer from early spring through late fall during climatically normal years.
-The conifer and mixed conifer/deciduous stands provide a variety of successional stages and forest types that are used for thermal cover, hiding cover, resting, and foraging.
+The area serves as fall-transition renze and a migration route to winter range.
+The conifer and mixed conifer/deciduous stands provide a variety of successional stages and forest types that are used for thermal cover, bicing pover, resting, and foraging.